ccli8/NuMaker-mbed-ce-AudioPlayback-example/README.md

-# Getting started sample with Audio Codec on mbed OS
+# Getting started sample with Audio Codec on Mbed OS

-This is an example to play and record PCM using Audio Codec NAU8822L with [NuMaker mbed Audio](https://github.com/OpenNuvoton/NuMaker-mbed-Audio) library.
+This is an example to play and/or record then play PCM using Audio Codec with [NuMaker mbed Audio](https://github.com/OpenNuvoton/NuMaker-mbed-Audio) library.

-### mbed CLI
+### CLI
-Play PCM file with "NUMAKER_PFM_NUC472".
+Record then play PCM file with "NUMAKER_PFM_NUC472".
 Default is a 8kHz mono 16-bit PCM file.
 1. mbed target "NUMAKER_PFM_NUC472"
 2. mbed toolchain "GCC_ARM"